 However, its African-American past is far from gone.
 In the Langston Hughes Community Library and Cultural Center, there are legions of art and literature from African American artists.
 The center also works to preserve some 30,000 reference volumes written about black culture.

 In addition, many legendary jazz musicians once called Corona home.
 You can get a taste of this at the Louis Armstrong House, a landmark historic building that offers guided tours as well as live performances.
 The museum owns a vast collection of relevant writings, recordings, and memorabilia.
-Anybody wishing to use these archives for research must make an appointment in advance.

 Of course, no visit to this neighborhood would be complete without getting a treat from the Lemon Ice King of Corona!